-Although energy conservation is the primary strategy for reducing total emissions, technological limitations and the need to balance environmental concerns with the goals of clients limit effectiveness as a single tactic.
-To make an immediate positive step towards emissions reductions, the DLCC complemented has conservation efforts with ongoing carbon offset strategy.
+Although energy conservation is the primary strategy for reducing total emissions, technological limitations and the need to balance environmental concerns with the goals of clients limit its effectiveness as a single tactic.
+The DLCC continues to evaluate strategies to reduce total GHG emissions, including the pursuit of planned upgrades and operational adjustments and working closely with clients during the event planning stages.
+To make an immediate positive step towards emissions reductions, the DLCC has complemented conservation efforts with an ongoing carbon offset strategy.